igm-team/orion-public/data/mutation_rate_matrix/README.md

-The true_matrix.lis.pp file included in this directory is a tri-mer mutation rate matrix kindly provided by Drs.
+The mutation_rate_by_trinucleotide_matrix.txt file included in this directory is a tri-mer mutation rate matrix kindly provided by Drs.
 Shamil Sunyaev and Paz Polak of The Broad Institute of MIT and Harvard.